 IFRS 15 contains significantly more prescriptive and precise requirements in comparison with existing IFRS.
 This means that for many entities, the timing and profile of revenue recognition will change.
-In some areas the changes will be very significant and will require careful planning, including for commercial effects.
+In some areas, the changes will be very significant and will require careful planning, including for commercial effects.

-For entities in the manufacturing sector, BDO's initial analysis of IFRS 15 indicates that the following areas may be of particular significance:
+For entities in the media sector, BDO's initial analysis of IFRS 15 indicates that the following areas may be of particular significance:

 - Is revenue recognised at a point in time, or over a period of time? - If revenue is recognised over time, how should progress towards completion be measured and recognised? - Will a contract need to be 'unbundled' into two or more components?
-Alternatively, will two or more contracts need to be 'bundled' into a single overall obligation? - How should contracts which include variable amounts of consideration be dealt with? - How should modifications to contracts be dealt with? - Should costs associated with obtaining a contract be capitalised, or expensed immediately? - What adjustments are required for the effects of the time value of money (a 'financing component')?
+Alternatively, will two or more contracts need to be 'bundled' into a single overall obligation? - How is it determined whether an entity is a principal or an agent? - How should contracts which include variable amounts of consideration be dealt with? - How should modifications to contracts be dealt with? - Should costs associated with obtaining a contract be capitalised, or expensed immediately? - What adjustments are required for the effects of the time value of money (a 'financing component')?